Sefton Safeguarding Adults Partnership Board (SSAPB)

 It works to generate community interest and engagement in safeguarding to ensure that ‘safeguarding is everyone’s business’

-SSAB has an established structure which contain Sub-Groups to deliver the Board’s Workplan to enable our priorities to be achieved.
+SSAPB has an established structure which contain Sub-Groups to deliver the Board’s Workplan to enable our priorities to be achieved.

-SSAB has five Subgroups.
+SSAPB has two Subgroups.

-- Mental Wellbeing Subgroup
+- Wellbeing and Learning

 Sefton Safeguarding Adults Board are Members of Merseyside Safeguarding Adults Review Subgroup along with colleagues from across statutory services and other key agencies.

-SSAB partner agencies include senior representatives from: Various Sefton Council Departments, Acute Hospital Trusts, Adult Social Services, Merseyside Police, CCGs, Merseyside Fire & Rescue, Probation Service, Housing Sector, Named GP for Sefton Safeguarding Adults, Healthwatch Sefton, and the Voluntary Sector.
+SSAPB partner agencies include senior representatives from: Various Sefton Council Departments, Acute Hospital Trusts, Adult Social Services, Merseyside Police, CCGs, Merseyside Fire & Rescue, Probation Service, Housing Sector, Named GP for Sefton Safeguarding Adults, Healthwatch Sefton, and the Voluntary Sector.

 The Board has three core duties which it must undertake: